 One of the easiest ways to increase your salary as a Biological Technician is to move to a higher paying state like MA.
 Right now, the highest paying states for Biological Technicians are MA, CT, NJ, IL and CA.

 However a higher pay at MA doesn’t guarantee that you will make more because the living expenses at MA might be twice as high than where you are currently at now.

 Three other factors that can increase your salary as a Biological Technician is the degree you hold, the industry you work in and lastly the company you work for.

 People who are suitable for this job tends to like work activities that include practical, hands-on problems and solutions.
 They like working with plants, animals, and real-world materials like wood, tools, and machinery..

 They also like working with ideas, and require an extensive amount of thinking.
 They like searching for facts and figuring out problems mentally.

-They measure, record, or evaluate geological data, using sonic, electronic, electrical, seismic, or gravity-measuring instruments to prospect for oil or gas.
+measure, record, or evaluate geological data, using sonic, electronic, electrical, seismic, or gravity-measuring instruments to prospect for oil or gas.
 May collect or evaluate core samples or cuttings.

 conduct economic analysis related to environmental protection and use of the natural environment, such as water, air, land, and renewable energy resources.
 Evaluate and quantify benefits, costs, incentives, and impacts of alternative options using economic principles and statistical techniques.

 Biological Technicians job description, Biological Technicians salary, Biological Technicians information, what is the job of a Biological Technician like, pros and cons about Biological Technicians, colleges and universities for Biological Technicians, is Biological Technicians the right career for me, careers in Social Science and Humanities